 The 8-RU and 4-RU Video Processor Frames ship in different sized boxes.
 The 8-RU Frame is packaged horizontally (same orientation as when rack mounted) while the 4-RU Frame is packaged vertically.
 Each Frame ships with a rear rack support and geographically appropriate power cables.
-If an optional redundant power supply was ordered, it ships installed in the Frame.
+If an optional redundant power supply was ordered, it ships in the Frame.
+The GPI/Tally connector kit is included in this packaging.